solidDev434/summarizer/README.md

 # SummarizerAI

-SummarizerAI leverages Nebius AI Studio (deepseek-ai/DeepSeek-V3 model) to generate concise summaries of lengthy texts.
+SummarizerAI harnesses the advanced capabilities of Nebius AI Studio, powered by the deepseek-ai/DeepSeek-V3 model, to summarize lengthy texts into clear, concise, and accurate summaries, preserving key insights and essential information.

 ## Features
 - Summarizing news articles for quick reading.